Wayne Corporation: Crown by Carpenter

-As part of the move, Carpenter unveiled major changes for its 1996 product line.
-On the outside, the body now wore full-length guard rails above the wheels.
-Under the skin, the body was redesigned with single-piece roof bows; new welding procedures allowed by the equipment at Richmond strengthened roof joints (unlike a crucial structural flaw later found in Mitchell-produced buses).
-Inside the bus, Wayne tooling was used to update certain areas of the Carpenter buses; on conventional buses, Carpenter re-used the driver control panel and windshield from the Wayne Lifeguard; all full-size buses would use Wayne entry doors.
+For 1996 production, Carpenter unveiled extensive changes to its body design.
+The body structure was strengthened with single-piece roof bows and full-length exterior lower guard rails; new welding procedures (allowed by the newer equipment at the Richmond factory) strengthened roof joints (without a crucial structural flaw later found in Mitchell-produced buses).
+The tooling from the Wayne factory also provided some components to update the body, with the Wayne Lifeguard donating its windshield, driver control panel, and entry door for the redesigned Carpenter body.

-The company considered the transformation so extensive that it changed its name and company logo.
-Resurrecting the first half of the Crown Coach name, Carpenter was now known as Crown By Carpenter and used its own version of a logo introduced by Crown Coach in the late 1980s.
+Though retaining its official corporate name, Carpenter considered the transformation of its bus line so extensive that it changed its branding to Crown by Carpenter.
+Resurrecting the first half of the Crown Coach name, the company introduced a revised version of a Crown Coach emblem introduced in the late 1980s.
 In an effort to further diversify its product line outside of school buses, the company introduced a delivery truck loosely based on its Cadet bus products.

-In 1998, Carpenter was acquired by one of its largest chassis suppliers, Spartan Motors of Charlotte, Michigan.
-Spartan Motors was a chassis supplier known for high-margin, low-volume markets; some examples include chassis for fire apparatus and luxury motorhomes (Spartan was a supplier for certain models of the Blue Bird Wanderlodge, for example).
-During the economic times around the millennium, lower initial capital costs for school buses seemed to trump their longevity.
-When it was time for purchasing decisions, financially pressed districts and contractors tended to select cheaper products with short life cycles.
-This was much the same dilemma faced by Wayne Wheeled Vehicles parent company Harsco-BMY, where a lesser quantity of higher quality products (at a correspondingly higher price) had also been the plant's historical output.
+Facing a similar market situation as Wayne did at the beginning of the decade, Carpenter continued to struggle for market share through the end of the 1990s, leading to its closure.
+In 1998, the company was acquired by Michigan-based Spartan Motors, one of its largest chassis suppliers.
+In a similar situation, AmTran and Thomas Built Buses were acquired by Navistar and Freightliner, respectively.
+At the end of the 1990s, lower initial capital costs for school buses began to trump their longevity; when it was time for purchasing decisions, financially pressed districts and contractors tended to select cheaper products with shorter life cycles.

-Carpenter had been struggling for almost 20 years when it too finally ended school bus production in 2001.
-Spartan, by then a ⅔ owner, did not see a solution to the market dilemma and felt the projected continued losses would exceed the value to their business plan, voting to end the venture.
+After 1999, Carpenter retired the Crown name and its small bus lines.
+In another redesign of the body, Carpenter kept the Wayne Lifeguard entry door; while the windshield was redesigned, the dashboard of the Lifeguard was adopted nearly in its entirety.
+In early 2001, majority owner Spartan Motors (holding a 2/3 stake) did not see any potential return on any further investments made on the company, voting to end the venture.

-Future of the Plant
+Fate of the factory

 The former Wayne Corporation plant, after standing idle for a number of years, was purchased by a group of investors in 2005 with the intention of using the plant and surrounding property for a business park.
 The investors intended to use the large plant to house a number of smaller companies, rather than looking for a single, large corporation.
 At the end of 2006, the property along Interstate 70 was becoming re-utilized for a number of retail and industrial enterprises.
 Included was construction of new retail businesses such as restaurants and service stations near the busy Interstate highway exit which had been known for over 25 years for the massive bus factory and acres of yellow school buses and chassis of Wayne Corporation.